 An alternative was suggested by Manfred Krifka (p.c.), and independently by Rob Pasternak (p.c.).
 Krifka's proposal is that post-speech gestures have a cosuppositional semantics, but come with an anaphoric element that must be resolved - hence the deviance of the negative version of the c-examples in (67)-(71).
-This approach could immediately account for the similarity between the behavior of post-speech/sign facial expressions on the one hand, and facial expressions that span an entire sentence on the other: for the proposed analysis, the two cases yield similar readings, but the post-speech/sign version does by way of anaphora what the co-speech/sign version does by way of simultaneous production.
+This approach could immediately account for the similarity between the behavior of post-speech/sign facial expressions on the one hand, and facial expressions that span an entire sentence on the other: for the proposed analysis, the two cases yield similar readings, but the post-speech/sign version does by way of simultaneous production.